emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 The production-ready site is deployed to the `dist` folder, the contents of which can be copied to your webhost as a static-served website.

+## Features

+- Custom lightweight bare-bones markdown parser which allows for project-specific extensions.
+- Favicon definitions.

+Changes in the code, during development, cause an automatic (hot) reload of the webapp.
+Changes made in content in the Strapi CMS require a manual reload of the corresponding webpage (but a server restart is not required).

 ## Static versus managed assets

 Static assets like the favicon icons are stored in the `static` folder.